 M.Yu.
 Lermontov, self-portrait, fragment

-"Borodino" was one of the first printed works of 23-year-old Lermontov.
-The poem was published in the same 1837 in the 6th volume of Sovremennik, the most popular literary magazine of the 30-60s.
+“Borodino” became one of the first published works of 23-year-old Lermontov.
+The poem was published in the same year, 1837, in the 6th volume of Sovremennik, the most popular literary magazine of the 30-60s.
 XIX century.

-There are two main themes in the poem:
+There are two key themes in the poem:

-During the time of Lermontov, poems in the form of a dialogue were very rare.
-The poet built his work as a dialogue between a young man and "uncle" - a former artilleryman, a participant in the hostilities of 1812.
-All this is done to give maximum reliability to events.
-The Lermontov Encyclopedia says: “For the first time in Russian literature, a historical event is seen through the eyes of a simple person, an ordinary participant in the battle, and the subjective assessment given by him to the event is shared by the author.”
-It is also important that in his story "uncle" always emphasizes the unity of the people: "And we promised to die, / And we kept the oath of allegiance / We are in the Battle of Borodino."
+In Lermontov's time, poems in the form of dialogue were very rare.
+The poet framed his work as a dialogue between a young man and his “uncle” - a former artilleryman who took part in the hostilities of 1812.
+All this is done to give maximum authenticity to the events.
+The Lermontov Encyclopedia says: “For the first time in Russian literature, a historical event was seen through the eyes of a common man, an ordinary participant in the battle, and the subjective assessment he gave to the event was shared by the author.”
+It is also important that in his story “uncle” always emphasizes the unity of the people: “And we promised to die, / And we kept the oath of allegiance / We went to the Battle of Borodino.”

 Poem or poem?

-Lermontov created a unique work that combined the genres of ballads, tales and poems.
+Lermontov created a unique work that combined the genres of ballad, tale and poem.
 However, traditionally the Borodino genre, despite its considerable size, is defined as a poem.

 Borodino stanza

-Lermontov's text is written in seven lines (or septims - from Latin septem - seven) with a special rhyme - a very rare meter.
-This construction of the poem was later called Borodino stanza- from the name of Lermontov's "Borodino".
+Lermontov's text is written in seven lines (or sevenths - from the Latin septem - seven) with a special rhyme - a very rare poetic meter.
+This construction of the poem was later called Borodino stanza- from the name of Lermontov’s “Borodino”.

 Russia.
 Moscow region.
 Participants in the reconstruction of the Battle of Borodino during preparations for the celebration of Russia's victory in the Patriotic War of 1812.
-Photo by ITAR-TASS / Andrey Lukin
+Photo ITAR-TASS/Andrey Lukin

-"Borodino" is not such a simple poem as it might seem at first glance.
-Lermontov's text is populated with the military terminology of that time.
+“Borodino” is not as simple a poem as it might seem at first glance.
+Lermontov's text is populated with military terminology of the time.

-For today's children, understanding a poem can be very complicated. big amount obscure words.
+For modern children, understanding a poem can be very difficult a large number obscure words.
 We offer you an oral game for better understanding and memorization of the poem.

-Task 1: Guess the words from the poem according to their description:
+Task 1: Guess the words from the poem based on their description:

 • A high cylindrical or cone-shaped headdress, with a visor and a chin strap, which existed in the Russian and foreign armies in the 19th - early 19th century.
 XX centuries ( Shako )

-• The military, who could operate both on horseback and on foot (Dragoons)
+• Military personnel who could operate both on horseback and on foot (Dragoons)

-• Field fortification in the form of a square or polygon, surrounded by an earthen rampart and a ditch, intended for defense ( Redoubt)
+• A field fortification in the form of a square or polygon, surrounded by an earthen rampart and a ditch, intended for defense ( Redoubt)

 • Steel blade, sword, dagger ( Bulat)

-• The location of the troops in the open air for recreation during hostilities ( Bivouac)
+• The location of troops in the open air for recreation during hostilities ( Bivouac)

-• An artillery shell filled with bullets, iron, lead, etc. When fired, buckshot is widely dispersed, hitting the enemy ( Buckshot)
+• An artillery shell filled with bullets, iron, lead, etc. When fired, buckshot disperses widely, hitting the enemy ( Buckshot)

-• A piercing weapon attached to the end of the barrel of a military rifle (Bayonet)
+• A piercing weapon attached to the end of a military gun barrel (Bayonet)

-• Soldiers from light cavalry units, armed with pikes, sabers and pistols.
-A distinctive attribute of their form was a high quadrangular headdress.
-(Uhlans)
+• Military from light cavalry units, armed with pikes, sabers and pistols.
+A distinctive attribute of their shape was a high quadrangular headdress (Uhlans)

-• Machine on wheels, on which the barrel of an artillery gun is installed and fixed ( gun carriage)
+• A machine on wheels on which the barrel of an artillery gun is mounted and secured ( Carriage)

 • Military clothing for the upper body (Uniform)